elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can omit any or all of the parts of the for-loop.
-If we omit all parts, it results in an endless loop.
-The semi-colons must remain, or it results in a syntax error.</div><br />
+  <div><strong>Interview Response:</strong> It is possible to skip any or all parts of the for-loop in JavaScript.
+However, omitting all parts will create an infinite loop, and semicolons must still be included to avoid syntax errors.</div><br />
   <div><strong>Technical Response:</strong> Yes, it is possible to omit parts or all the for-loop settings.
 If you remove all the parts, it results in an endless loop.
 Please note that the two semicolons (;) must be present, and otherwise, there would be a syntax error.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />